adobeio/adobeio-documentation/sign/api_usage/api_change_log.md

 A new API to control visibility of an agreement in the `GET /libraryDocuments` response.

 [PUT /libraryDocuments/{libraryDocumentId}/state](https://secure.echosign.com/public/docs/restapi/v6#!/libraryDocuments/updateLibraryDocumentState)
-Transitions a library document from one state to another: for example, AUTHORING to ACTIVE.
+Transitions a library document from one state to another: for example, `AUTHORING` to `ACTIVE`.
 Note that not all transitions are allowed.
-An allowed transition would follow the following sequence: AUTHORING -&gt; ACTIVE.
+An allowed transition would follow the following sequence: `AUTHORING` -&gt; `ACTIVE`.

 [PUT /megaSigns/{megaSignId}/state](https://secure.echosign.com/public/docs/restapi/v6#!/megaSigns/updateMegaSignState)
-Transitions a MegaSign from one state to another: for example, IN_PROCESS to CANCELLED.
+Transitions a MegaSign from one state to another: for example, `IN_PROCESS` to `CANCELLED`.
 Note that not all transition are allowed.
-An allowed transition would follow the following sequence: IN_PROCESS -&gt; CANCELLED.
+An allowed transition would follow the following sequence: `IN_PROCESS` -&gt; `CANCELLED`.

 [PUT /users/{userId}/groups](https://secure.echosign.com/public/docs/restapi/v6#!/users/updateGroupsOfUser)
 Migrates the user to a different group or updates their role in the existing group.

 [PUT /widgets/{widgetId}/state](https://secure.echosign.com/public/docs/restapi/v6#!/widgets/updateWidgetState)
-Transitions a widget from one state to another: for example, DRAFT to IN_PROCESS.
+Transitions a widget from one state to another: for example, `DRAFT` to `IN_PROCESS`.
 Note that not all transition are allowed.
-An allowed transition would follow one of the following sequences: DRAFT -&gt; AUTHORING -&gt; ACTIVE,  ACTIVE &lt;-&gt; INACTIVE,  DRAFT -&gt; CANCELLED.
+An allowed transition would follow one of the following sequences: `DRAFT` -&gt; `AUTHORING` -&gt; `ACTIVE`,  `ACTIVE` &lt;-&gt; `INACTIVE`,  `DRAFT` -&gt; `CANCELLED`.

 ## Updated APIs

 [GET /baseUris](https://secure.echosign.com/public/docs/restapi/v6#!/base_uris/getBaseUris)

-- The endpoint path is now changed to be consistent with the camel casing convention in Adobe Sign API (base_uri is now baseUri).
+- The endpoint path is now changed to be consistent with the camel casing convention in Adobe Sign API (`base_uri` is now `baseUri`).
 - The response parameter is also renamed to have camel casing.

 [GET /agreements](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/getAgreements)